Skip to Content

 “Class C” Felony Grand Larceny

-Grand larceny in the second degree is a class C felony when it involves stealing property that is valued at more than $5,000 and may include extortion charges in some cases.
+Grand larceny in the second degree is a Class C felony when it involves stealing property that is valued at more than $5,000 and may include extortion charges in some cases.

 “Class B” Felony Grand Larceny

-Carrying the heaviest sentencing, grand larceny in the first degree is a class B felony when it involves the theft of property that exceeds $1,000,000 in value.
-In many cases, additional charges will be added to a class B larceny charge.
+Carrying the heaviest sentencing, grand larceny in the first degree is a Class B felony when it involves the theft of property that exceeds $1,000,000 in value.
+In many cases, additional charges will be added to a Class B larceny charge.

 Sentencing Guidelines for Grand Larceny in New York